oceanprotocol/docs/content/tutorials/jupyter.md

 ---
-title: Use Jupyter notebooks to interact with the Ocean network
+title: Example Jupyter Notebooks to Interact with the Ocean Network
 ---

-How to use Mantaray?
+(Mantaray)